-Swap your shoebox-sized condo in for a venue worthy of kings and queens on your wedding day.
+Swap your shoebox-sized condo in for a unique wedding venue worthy of kings and queens on your wedding day.
 Casa Loma, one of Canada’s few castles, offers an escape from the cities melange of towering office buildings and apartment complexes, harkening back to a simpler time.
 The gothic revival-style residence is equipped with sprawling estate gardens, a kickass view of the Toronto skyline and plenty of space for you and your guests to party the night away.
 Its capacity is 300.

 For the art lovers: Art Gallery of Ontario (317 Dundas Street West)

-Give your wedding a dash of literary flair by hosting it at the Toronto Reference Library, one of the city’s best and biggest athenaeums.
+Give your wedding a dash of literary flair by hosting it at the Toronto Public Library, one of the city’s best and biggest athenaeums.
 If you want to have your first smooch in the stacks, rent out Level One or Level Two (both can accommodate up to 500 guests).
 Prefer something a little more modern?
 Go with the Bram & Bluma Appel Salon (it can accommodate up to 575 guests).
-Note: the Bloor/Gladstone Library, Fort York Library and Scarborough Civic Centre Library can also be rented out for weddings, if you’re in the market for something outside of downtown.
+Note: the Bloor/Gladstone Library, Fort York Library and Scarborough Civic Centre Library can also be rented out for weddings if you’re in the market for something outside of downtown.